matrix-has-you/matrix-has-you/README.md

 **C# and .NET Core** for high-performance backends, **ASP.NET** for web APIs,
 **SQL Server** for data management and
-**Azure** for seamless cloud deployments and infrastructure
+**Azure** for seamless cloud deployments and infrastructure.

 Building practical implementations like RESTful APIs, serverless cloud apps, and optimized database designs to solve real-world challenges efficiently.

+Legacy projects available at [andresant-ana](https://github.com/andresant-ana).

-*The Matrix has you... but code sets you free.* 💊
+*The Matrix has you... but code sets you free.*
 </div>